Brain fag syndrome: Etymology

-The term 'brain fag' presumably stems from the verb meaning of the word, "To cause (a person, animal, or part of the body) to become tired; to fatigue, wear out" chiefly found in British English.
+The term 'brain fag' presumably stems from the verb meaning of the word "fag", "To cause (a person, animal, or part of the body) to become tired; to fatigue, wear out" chiefly found in British English.

 Classification

-BFS is classified in the fourth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a culture-bound syndrome.
+BFS was classified in the fourth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) as a culture-bound syndrome.
 Individuals with symptoms of brain fag must be differentiated from those with the syndrome according to the Brain Fag Syndrome Scale (BFSS); Ola et al said it would not be "surpris[ing] if BFS was called an equivalent of either depression or anxiety".

 Causes

 Brain fag is typically driven in people with high anxiety and people with high stress levels.
 Morakinyo found in 20 people with BFS an achievement drive that was anxiety-related that led to the use of psychostimulants and consequent sleep deprivation which contributed to cognitive disruption.
 Omoluabi related BFS to test anxiety.